 It’s January, and in January I always seem to tackle another problem area in my kitchen.
 The kitchen naturally comes with a complex set of issues.
 But the good news is, there are simple solutions to make the kitchen a friendlier space to cook in.
-I wrote a whole book about it!
-(My book, The Minimalist Kitchen, comes out this April!
-You can preorder now.)
+I wrote a whole book about it (The Minimalist Kitchen).
 Today, I’m tackling the cabinets and drawers.

 This post was created in an ongoing partnership with OXO, the brand I lean on in the kitchen.
 Their products just work.
 They’re smart, functional, and affordable.